-The midterm exam will be held in class on the date indicated.
+The midterm exams will be held in class on the dates indicated.
 The time and location of the final exam, which will be two hours in length, will be scheduled by the Registrar's Office.
-Exam questions may consist of multiple choice questions.
+Exam questions will consist of multiple choice questions.
+Exam questions are intended to be challenging (they are "tests" of your understanding of the material).
 The use of a non-programmable calculator during exams is permitted.
 The use of graphing calculators, computers, and cell phones is not permitted.